-QUALIFIED ZONE ACADEMY BONDS (QZAB)
+QUALIFIED ZONE ACADEMY BONDS (OZAB)

-In May 2009 the HCDE PFC issued qualified zone academy bonds-Series 2009A.
-In 1997 The U. S. Congress enacted the Tax Payer Relief Act which authorized Qualified Zone Academy Bonds, allowing qualifying schools and communities to borrow at little or no interest cost.
+In May 2009, the HCDE PFC issued qualified zone academy bonds-Series 2009A.
+In 1997, The U.S. Congress enacted the Taxpayer Relief Act which authorized Qualified Zone Academy Bonds, allowing qualifying schools and communities to borrow at little or no interest cost.
 The bonds are earmarked for the energy renovation, furnishing, and equipping of HCDE schools.

-#HCDEimpact www.hcde-texas.org

-Head Start 1,604 Students

-School-Based Therapy Services 7,739 Students

-HCDE Schools 816 Students

-Afterschool Programs

-12,351 Students

-Adult Education 10,295 Students

-Numbers above reflect FY2019

-Serving special populations in Texas' largest county
+The second part of the Capital Improvement Phase One was the renovation of the Irvington Building, and a Maintenance Note Bond Series 2020 was issued in October 2020 in the amount of \$13,865,000.
+The Department prepared a needs assessment for the renovation of the Ronald Reagan Building (Irvington), and equipment and furniture for the Adult Ed Center, Highpoint East Middle School addition and AB East Replacement School and other equipment and renovation costs for the department.
+The total project cost for the equipment renovation cost of the projects is estimated at \$16,071,797 of which \$2,206797 will be paid from premium from the sale and the bond proceeds of \$13,695,000.
+Moody's Investor Service assigned an "Aaa" rating to the bond security with stable outlook assigned.

+SUBSEQUENT EVENTS

+On December 1, 2021, the Department defeased the 2015 Lease Revenue Bonds which refunded the Series 2006A and Series 2006B in the principal amount of \$670,000 and interest and make whole provision of \$14,022.
+The bonds were originate issued for the construction of the AB East School at 8003 Sam Houston Parkway, the Records Management and Administrative Facility at 6005 Westview, the HCDE Parking garage at 6300 Irvington, the Warehouse at 709 Melbourne, and the Adult Ed Classrooms at 6515 Irvington.

+IN TEXAS' LARGEST COUNTY

-- Head Start: Teachers in our Head Start centers in east and northeast Harris County prepare low-income or developmentally delayed pre-school age children for kindergarten. - School-Based Therapy Services: Students needing special learning accommodations are helped by our occupational therapy, physical therapy and music therapy specialists, who serve nearly 8,000 students annually at their home campuses. - Specialized Schools: Districts contract with us to provide specialized environments and a low student-to-teacher ratio to educate students with unique needs.
+Head Start: Teachers in our Head Start centers in east and northeast Harris County prepare low-income or developmentally delayed preschool age children for kindergarten.

+School-Based Therapy Services: Students needing special learning accommodations are helped by our occupational therapy, physical therapy and music therapy specialists, who serve nearly 6,000 students annually at their home campuses.

+Special Schools: Districts contract with us to provide specialized environments and a low student-to-teacher ratio to educate students with unique needs.
 Teachers at our Academic and Behavior schools educate students with intellectual and developmental disabilities.
-Our Highpoint schools offer a safe and highly structured learning environment to adjudicated or expelled youth in grades 6-12. - Afterschool Programs: CASE for Kids (the Center for Afterschool, Summer and Enrichment for Kids) provides quality support for out-ofschool time programs (before and after school, weekends and summer), including grant funding, training and materials. - Adult Education: HCDE offers adult learners the opportunity to learn English, earn their GEDs, and train for the workforce.
+Our Highpoint schools offer a safe and highly structured learning environment to adjudicated or expelled youth in grades 6-12.

+Afterschool Programs: CASE for Kids (the Center for Afterschool, Summer and Enrichment for Kids) provides quality support for out-of-school time programs (before and after school, weekends and summer), including grant funding, training and materials.

+Adult Education: HCDE offers adult learners the opportunity to learn English, earn their GEDs, and train for the workforce.
 Our classes are located in schools, churches, businesses and community centers across Harris County.

+HEAD START 1.092 STUDENTS

+SCHOOL-BASED THERAPY SERVICES 6.276 STUDENTS

+HCDE SCHOOLS 410 STUDENTS

+AFTERSCHOOL PROGRAMS 12.475 STUDENTS

+ADULT EDUCATION 5.500 STUDENTS